lambdaclass/aleo_minimum_anti_collusion_infrastructure/docs/README.md

 - Do the tally
 - Storing every needed transaction_id to the db.

-The server has its own circuits and ledger transaction layer.

 #### Shared Library

 The shared library is a rust lib that contains all the necessary code in order to make the client and server communication possible with ease

-It also contains common modules to interact with the blockchain from the client or the server
+It also contains common modules to interact with the blockchain from the client or the server, and shared circuits for basic operations, like storing data.